AWU0626/project2024/Phase 2 writeup.md

 - **Brief Description**:

 ### Task 2.8:
-- **Brief Description**: Added logout option to UI, and a login() function to allow the user to log back in without starting UI.
+- **Brief Description**: Added logout option to UI, and a login() function to allow the user to log back in without restarting UI.

 ## Known Bugs or Issues/ Additional Changes
 - **Issue & Fix**: Reverted getting the fundName from Phase 1 by using getFundName() and updated the test file to reflect it by adding override to getFundName() mock object.